-There are basically two kinds of treatment which clinical research has shown to be effective in overcoming anxiety disorders: cognitive behavioral treatment (CBT) and certain forms of medication.
+There are two kinds of evidence-based treatment which clinical research has shown to be effective in overcoming anxiety disorders: CBT and certain forms of medication.
 Other forms of psychotherapy are often helpful in resolving some of the issues associated with anxiety disorders, but are generally not regarded as capable of resolving the primary problem.
 Which form of treatment should you choose?

 There are three principal reasons to try CBT first.
 First, unlike medication, CBT has no side effects.
 Second, the use of medications tends to lead a person to believe that he or she is now "protected" from anxiety disorders, and the sense of being protected often leads an anxiety sufferer to feel more vulnerable in the long run.
-Third, the results you get from CBT treatment will generally be much more long lasting than those you get from medications.
-Results from medication treatments tend to fade after the medications are withdrawn.
+Third, clinical research indicates that the results you get from CBT treatment will generally be much more long lasting than those you get from medications.

-There are new forms of CBT in development, often labeled as "Third Wave" therapies.
+There are newer forms of CBT, often labeled as "Third Wave" therapies, such as Mindfulness and Dialectical Behavior Therapy (DBT).
 One in particular, Acceptance and Commitment Therapy (ACT) is quite useful in the treatment of Panic Disorder and other anxiety disorders.
 In my work, I blend methods from both traditional CBT and ACT, and find them both very useful in overcoming anxiety disorders.

 To read about CBT and some of its various forms, click here.